Tremella fuciformis: Distribution and habitat

-Tremella fuciformis is known to be a parasite of Hypoxylon, a genus of woodrot pathogens sometimes call "cramp balls."
-Many of these species were reassigned to a new genus, Annulohypoxylon, in 2005 including its preferred host, Annulohypoxylon archeri, the species routinely used in commercial cultivation.
+Tremella fuciformis is known to be a parasite of Hypoxylon, a genus of woodrot pathogens sometimes call "cramp balls".
+Many of these species were reassigned to a new genus, Annulohypoxylon, in 2005 including its preferred host, A. archeri, the species routinely used in commercial cultivation.
 Following its host, fruit bodies are typically found on dead, attached or recently fallen branches of broadleaf trees.

 The species is mainly tropical and subtropical, but extends into temperate areas in Asia and North America.
-It is known throughout South and Central America, the Caribbean, parts of North America, sub-Saharan Africa, southern and eastern Asia, Australia, New Zealand (although this may be an NZ indigenous species), and the Pacific Islands.
+It is known in southern and eastern Asia, sub-Saharan Africa, North America (including Central America), South America, the Caribbean, the Pacific Islands, Australia, and New Zealand (where it may be another member of a species complex).